Berenty Reserve, Madagascar: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and E. Be sure to find the necessary kind.
-Most adapters for sale now are simply plugs and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should work in most countries.
+A plug adapter that supports outlet types C and E. Make sure to choose the necessary kind.
+The vast majority of adapters available are just plug changers and require your devices to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one works in most places.

 • Airplane phone mount